boatbomber/EncryptedNet/README.md

 Authenticated encryption of Roblox networking with ECDH key exchanges and ChaCha20 ciphering.

+This is designed to be used with [RbxNet](https://github.com/roblox-aurora/rbx-net)!
+A version that supports native RemoteFunction/Event instances will be coming later.

 ## Usage

 This library returns a function that wraps your remotes, like so.